-The Autumn ABC Course will take place on the following Saturdays between 9.30am and 4.30pm at Wesley Memorial Hall, New Inn Hall Street, Oxford OX1 2DH
+The Spring ABC Course will take place on the following Saturdays between 9.30am and 4.30pm at Wesley Memorial Hall, New Inn Hall Street, Oxford OX1 2DH

-As part of the course you will be required to produce a written portfolio which will include evidence of learning.
-The portfolio must be completed and handed in to the office by Friday 9th February 2018 at the very latest.
+As part of the course you will be required to produce a written portfolio which will include a personal learning journal, personal profile, linkwork (homework) from the course and other evidence of learning.
+The portfolio must be completed and handed in to the office by Friday 25th May 2018 at the very latest.
 You will also be required to attend a supervision session as an observer.
-There is no exam.

 The cost of the course is £300 which reflects the professional quality of the training and the fact that it is widely acknowledged as being of a very high standard.
 The fee will become payable once your place on the course has been confirmed following the pre-course interview.

-Arrangements for payment in instalments may be negotiated and concessions (£80) are available for those on means tested benefits.
+Arrangements for payment in installments may be negotiated and concessions (£80) are available for those on means tested benefits.

-By its nature the course is unsuitable for anyone who has experienced a close bereavement in the last two years.
-Completion of the course is not a guarantee of acceptance as a Cruse Bereavement Support Volunteer although most successful trainees do go on to work with us.
+By its nature the course may be unsuitable for anyone who has experienced a close bereavement in the last two years.
+Completion of the course is not a guarantee of acceptance as a Cruse Bereavement Volunteer although most successful trainees do go on to work with us.